 Please note: We grow our plants and produce our seed without the use of pesticides or synthetic fertilizers.
 We are not “certified organic” due to a general dislike of excessive paperwork and perhaps some degree of mistrust of the regulatory process.
 What do we use to feed our plants?
 Foremost compost teas and EM microbial brews, kelp meal/extract, granitic rock dust, worm castings, mycorrhizal inoculents, and depending on the plant and its needs: alfalfa and neem meal, seabird and bat guano, and for some of our garden plants composted horse manure from a local source that uses only organic feed.
-We eschew such popular “organics” as blood, bone, and feather meal which are unsavory byproducts of industrial slaughterhouses, cotton and soybean meal which are byproducts of industrial agriculture often laden with pesticide residues, and fish emulsion/meal which are harvested from our oceans already depleted fisheries, an now possible sources of radiation!
+We eschew such popular “organics” as blood, bone, and feather meal which are unsavory byproducts of industrial slaughterhouses, cotton and soybean meal which are byproducts of industrial agriculture often laden with pesticide residues, and fish emulsion/meal which are harvested from our oceans already depleted fisheries, and now possible sources of radiation!
 For organic gardening supplies see Peaceful Valley Farm Supply ( www.groworganic.com )

 When your plants arrive: